vishvAsa/kAvyam/laxaNam/kathA/rasaH.md

   - Gradations in each of shRngAra-rasa's 10 stages would lead to infinite number of shRngAra-rasas.
 - Despite continuous enrichment, how come shoka first is intense and then weakens?
 - Inspite of other vibhāvas, vyabhicāribhāvas and anubhāvas enriching krodha, utsAha and rati, these sthāyibhāvas remain weak in the absence of amrSha, sthairya and sevA.

+Abhinavagupta said - Correct in a way. sAdhAraNIkaraNa is a type of "enrichment".
 </details>

 <details><summary>Imitation of sthāyibhāva as rasa?</summary>